 By Rick Steves

-A train traveler's biggest pre-trip decision is whether to get a rail pass or stick with point-to-point tickets.
+A train traveler's biggest pretrip decision is whether to get a rail pass or stick with point-to-point tickets (or use a mix of both).
 Many travelers make a costly mistake by skipping over the details of this decision, as rail passes are no longer the sure bet they once were.
 It pays to know your options and choo-choose what's best for your trip.

-Point-to-point tickets are just that: Tickets bought individually to get you from Point A to Point B. It's simplest to buy these in train stations as you travel, but they're becoming easier to purchase online, which can be handy if you need to secure an advance reservation for a certain train.
+Point-to-point tickets are just that: tickets bought individually to get you from Point A to Point B. It's simplest to buy these in train stations as you travel, but they're becoming easier to purchase online (especially handy if you need to secure an advance reservation for a certain train).

-By contrast, a rail pass covers train travel in one or more countries for a certain number of days (either a continuous span of days or a number of days spread out within a wider window of time).
+By contrast, a rail pass covers train travel in one or more countries for a certain number of days (either a continuous span of days or a number of days spread over a wider window of time).

 How to Know If You Need a Rail Pass

-- On how many calendar days do you expect to ride the train?
+- How many days do you expect to ride the train?
 If you'll be on the train for just one or two days, you almost certainly won't benefit from a pass.
-The more time you expect to spend on the train, the more likely it is that you'll want a pass.
+The more time you expect to spend on the train, the more likely you'll want a pass.

 - Roughly how much would your point-to-point tickets cost?
-You don't have to laboriously look up exact train fares online — to get a rough idea of what you'd pay for tickets if you didn't get a rail pass, check my cost-estimate maps.
-Connect the dots and add up the fares to get an approximate cost for your tickets.
-Don't worry if one of your destinations isn't shown on any of these maps: Ticket prices are mostly based on distance, so you can estimate fares.
-For example, if you're going to Germany's Rothenburg ob der Tauber, about halfway between Frankfurt and Munich, it's safe to assume the train fare to Rothenburg from Frankfurt or Munich is about half the total shown for the whole Frankfurt–Munich stretch.
+You don't have to laboriously look up exact train fares — to get a rough idea of what you'd pay for tickets if you didn't get a rail pass, check my cost-estimate maps.

 - How does your point-to-point ticket cost compare to the price of a pass?
-Look up the cost of a pass that covers the region you'll be in and the number of days you'll be on the train (get more tips on choosing between passes here).
-You may notice that several countries, mostly in southern and eastern Europe, have train fares so low that rail passes rarely beat out point-to-point tickets (you'd need to do a whole lot of train travel in a short time to make a pass worthwhile).
+Look up the cost of a pass that covers the region you'll be in and the number of days you'll be on the train (see the country-specific pages linked in the sidebar, and see my tips for choosing among passes).
+Several countries, mostly in southern and eastern Europe, have train fares so low that rail passes rarely beat out point-to-point tickets.
 If you're sticking to moderate distances in Italy, for example, it's unlikely a pass will save you money.
-If you're traveling in Germany, however, a pass is quite likely a smart move.
+If you're traveling in Germany, however, a pass is likely a smart move.

 Still Not Sure?